-Three horses galloping across a bare landscape.
-Painted in gouache on paper.
-Perhaps from a manuscript illustrating the capture of Rakhsh by Rustam, as described in the Shahnameh.
-Mid 16th century, Persian (modern Iran).
+Three horses galloping across a bare landscape, painted in gouache on paper.
+Perhaps from a manuscript illustrating the capture of Rakhsh by Rustam, as described in the Shahnameh century, Persia (modern Iran).